ezEngine/docs-src/pages/docs/assets/asset-browser.md

 ## Copy Asset Guid

-In rare cases you may need the internal *GUID* (Globally Unique Identifier) of an asset.
+Sometimes you need the internal *GUID* (Globally Unique Identifier) of an asset.
 You can easily copy it to the clipboard by right clicking an asset and selecting *Copy Asset Guid*.

 ## Transform Assets

 The asset browser allows you to quickly transform assets in multiple ways:

-* **Transform All:** In the toolbar of the asset browser there is a button of a white box with a red arrow.
+* **Transform All:** In the toolbar of the asset browser there is a button of a red box with a red arrow.
 When you press this button *all* assets that are not up-to-date get *transformed* (ie. their runtime data is created from the source input data).

 * **Transform Selected:** Select one or multiple assets in the asset browser, right click and choose *Transform* to update only the selected assets.